m11siima/AdminPanel/README.md

 And this gives us flexibility for creating different custom roles based on our needs

 ## Backend application layers
-1. AdminPanel - presentation layer with controllers, API response models and middlewares
+1. AdminPanel presentation layer with controllers, API response models and middlewares
-2. AdminPanel.Domain - domain layer where entities, interfaces for services, request models, and roles stored
+2. AdminPanel.Domain domain layer where entities, interfaces for services, request models, and roles stored
-3. AdminPanel.Application - application layer here realisation of services located.
+3. AdminPanel.Application application layer here realisation of services located.
    Also I want to point out that I decided not to use repositories in this project due to time saving reasons and to have more time to concentrate on roles system so I created IAppDbContext in Application layer to keep dependencies clear.
-4. AdminPanel.Infrastructure - infrastructure level here we have migrations, some helpers, seeder for database etc
+4. AdminPanel.Infrastructure infrastructure level here we have migrations, some helpers, seeder for database etc

+## Future improvements/Next steps
+Below are several architectural and domain level enhancements that could be introduced in future iterations.
+For the test task I intentionally focused on the core functional areas permissions, role management, config linking, and game management flows without over-engineering the structure.
+1. Refine bounded context
+   As the system grows, the following bounded contexts can be isolated more explicitly:
+   - Game Catalog Context (game metadata, tags, categories)
+   - Platform Context (platform lifecycle, feature flags)
+   - Configuration Context (presets, overrides, versioning) This separation reduces coupling and aligns the model with domain responsibilities.
+2. Introduce Domain Value Objects
+Several primitives can be strengthened with domain-specific value objects:
+- GamePath
+- Tag / TagList
+- SortOrder
+- PlatformCode
+Value Objects improve invariants, validation, and expressiveness.